prince1837/CODES/basic_codes_terminal.md

 if you want to install from any package and also want to save that then write on terminal then write that command and use --save. like `npm install express --save`

+To giving Access to Directory to Read and Write for Ubuntu

+         sudo chmod -R 777 directory_path "after opening terminal"